 objectives of the agency's operating functions.

-RTD Procurement and Contract Services is actively seeking qualified small
+RTD Procurement Department is actively seeking qualified small

 and minority-owned businesses to participate in RTD contracting